The What Works Centre for Children’s Social Care: Development Team

 - Practitioners in other services relevant to vulnerable children and young people (e.g. education, health, youth work, and the youth/criminal justice system).

-We are looking for a range of members (8 to 10) with good knowledge and practical experience of children’s social care to join our Practitioners’ Panel.
-We aim to encourage a range of applications to reflect experience and diversity across the sector.
-We are seeking children’s social care:
+We are recruiting a range of members (8 to 10) with good knowledge and practical experience of children’s social care to join our Practitioners’ Panel.
+We aim to reflect experience and diversity across the sector.
+Panel members will include:

 - front line practitioners